-Carlos Eduardo Pacheco do Amaral holds a degree in Philosophy from Amherst College, a Master's degree in International Relations from the Fletcher School of Law and Diplomacy, both in the United States, and a PhD in Philosophy from the University of the Azores.
+Carlos Eduardo Pacheco Amaral holds a degree in Philosophy from Amherst College, a Master's degree in International Relations from the Fletcher School of Law and Diplomacy, both in the United States, and a PhD in Philosophy from the University of the Azores.

-Furthermore, he joined the teaching staff of the Master's Degree programme in European Studies led by the University of Siena on The Process of European Construction, as well as the Group of Independent Experts of the Congress of Local and Regional Authorities of the Council of Europe, representing Portugal.
+Furthermore, he joined the teaching staff of the Master's Degree program in European Studies led by the University of Siena on The Process of European Construction, as well as the Group of Independent Experts of the Congress of Local and Regional Authorities of the Council of Europe, representing Portugal.

 He is a founding member of the Centre for Humanistic Studies at the University of the Azores, where he coordinates the scientific unit Portugal and the Sea | Europeanism and Transatlantic Relations.
-He is a member of the Centre for Interdisciplinary Studies of the 20th Century at the University of Coimbra, where he is co-coordinator of the working group on Europeanism, Atlanticism and Globalisation.
+He is a member of the Centre for Interdisciplinary Studies of the 20th Century at the University of Coimbra, where he is co-coordinator of the working group on Europeanism, Atlanticism and Globalization.

-He is responsible for the organisation of events and for providing services to the community, especially in the scientific areas of Political Philosophy, International Relations and European Studies - the fields of his main publications in Portugal and abroad.
+He is responsible for the organization of events and for providing services to the community, especially in the scientific areas of Political Philosophy, International Relations and European Studies - the fields of his main publications in Portugal and abroad.